davenquinn/xenoliths/paper/text/figure-captions.md

 geologic features in coastal California.
-Model tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km during subduction over the first 1.04 Myr of the model run. **(c)** A Farallon-plate slab subducted and underplated during the late Cretaceous, as envisioned in
+Model tracers begin at 10 and 45 km beneath the seafloor and are advected to depths of 40 and 75 km during subduction over the first 1.04 Myr of the model run. **(c)** A Farallon-plate slab subducted and underplated during the late Cretaceous [@fig:cross_sections].
-@fig:cross_sections.
 While similar to the older stalled-slab models, it is tuned for key thermobarometric constraints on subduction channel schists [@Kidder2003].
 The effect of Mendocino slab window upwelling at the base of this section is shown, with timing equivalent to the replacement of the